buildingsmart-community/MMC/README.md

 The MMC Version 1.0 was developed in the German research project Mefisto to mainly support construction project management and construction simulation (cf. www.mefisto-bau.de).

 ## Software and Examples
-The creation and exchange of MMC Version 1.0 is supported by software applications from RIB Software AG, gibGreiner GmbH, f:data GmbH und Tragwerk Software GmbH.
+The creation and exchange of MMC Version 1.0 is supported by software applications from RIB Software AG, gibGreiner GmbH, Dr. Schiller & Partner GmbH und Tragwerk Software GmbH.

 Examples can be found at http://www.mefisto-bau.de/resources.html.